-That being said, let’s see how to easily troubleshoot and fix the 504 gateway timeout error in WordPress.
+That being said, let’s see how to easily troubleshoot and fix the 504 gateway timeout error in WordPress:

-1. Wait and Reload
+1. Wait and Reload the Page

 If the issue disappears, then you don’t need to take any further steps.
 However, if the error persists or reappears after a while, then continue reading to troubleshoot and fix the problem.

-2. Turn off VPN
+2. Turn Off the VPN

-If you are using a VPN service to browse the web, then try disabling it.
-Sometimes your VPN server may not be able to get a response from your managed WordPress hosting server, and this will result in 504 gateway timeout error.
+Sometimes, your VPN server may not be able to get a response from your managed WordPress hosting server, and this will result in a 504 gateway timeout error.

 If using the VPN is important for you, then you can try switching to a different VPN server.
-If you are seeing the error even after changing servers, then you would want to contact your VPN service provider for support.
+However, if you see the error even after changing servers, then you will need to contact your VPN service provider for support.

-3. Turn off Website Firewall
+3. Turn Off Your Website Firewall

-Sometimes disabling the firewall might show you the actual server error notice.
+Sometimes, disabling the firewall might show you the actual server error notice.
 In that case, you should refer to our list of common WordPress errors to fix the specific issue.